![]() |

 Photo by Pittsburgh Murals and Public Art Blog |

-We've been feeling nostalgic lately and noticed with gratitude that one of our early custom mosaics was featured on a local art and mural blog.
+We’re reflecting with gratitude as one of our early custom mosaics was recently featured on a local art and mural blog.

-Rudolph also did all of the interior decorations, including an expansive Byzantine-style altar mural of the Most Holy Mother of God and Christ Child, under whom the Holy Spirit descends upon the apostles on Holy Pentecost Sunday.
+Inside the church, Rudolph also created expansive Byzantine-style decorations, including a breathtaking altar mural of the Most Holy Mother of God and Christ Child.
+This sacred image portrays the Holy Spirit descending upon the apostles on Holy Pentecost Sunday, a moment that celebrates the birth of the Church and the enduring power of faith.

-The mosaic and eight custom Byzantine stained glass windows (also designed by Rudolph and crafted by Rohlf Studio in Yonkers, NY) were blessed on September 11, 1966.
+The mosaic, along with eight custom Byzantine stained glass windows—also designed by Rudolph and crafted by Rohlf Studio in Yonkers, NY—was solemnly blessed on September 11, 1966, marking a significant milestone in the parish’s spiritual journey.

-If you live in Pittsburgh and want to see this breathtaking piece of Eastern European tradition in person, the church spans the entire block between Clyde and Devonshire Streets at 4815 Fifth Avenue, Pittsburgh, PA 15213.
+If you’re in Pittsburgh and wish to experience this stunning testament to Eastern European tradition and artistry, the church spans the entire block between Clyde and Devonshire Streets at 4815 Fifth Avenue, Pittsburgh, PA 15213.
+It remains a vibrant beacon of faith and culture in the community.

-Today, we proudly carry on Rudolph's work with our consulting and interior design services.
-Visit our website to see how we might be able to help your parish create an inspiring, harmonious, and liturgically correct environment.
+Today, we proudly continue Rudolph’s legacy through our consulting and interior design services.
+Visit our website to discover how we can help your parish create an inspiring, harmonious, and liturgically correct environment that nurtures both spirituality and beauty.

 ![]() |